maxmind/getting-started-with-mmdb/blog-post.md

 );
 ```

-This file may be in a different location if you're not using `Vagrant`.
-If you download it manually, feel free to put it whereever you want.
+Note that this file may be in a different location if you're not using `Vagrant`.
+Adjust accordingly.

 ### Step 2

-Now, we just need to take our existing data so that we can augment it with GeoIP2 data.
+Now, we take our existing data so that we can augment it with GeoIP2 data.

 ```
     my $network = Net::Works::Network->new_from_string( string => $address );